 - or use a knife

-- white pink, purple, blue, yellow, black, and green candy clay
+- 6 ounces candy clay (white, pink, purple, blue, yellow, black, and green)

 - food grade edible gold and pink luster dust